radcamp/radcamp.github.io/Brisbane2025/data_QC.md

 ### Running FastQC on the seadragon data
-In preparation for running FastQC on our raw data we need to make an output directory to keep the FastQC results organized. ake a new directory with `mkdir`.
+In preparation for running FastQC on our raw data we need to make an output directory to keep the FastQC results organized.
+Make a new directory with `mkdir`.

 ```bash